Table of Contents

 Epidemiology of Chest Pain in the Primary Health Care Versus the Emergency Department

 Patients with chest pain often have the common sense to decide whether they are going to their primary health care provider or to the emergency department in a hospital setting.
 Additionally, the first responders to a patient with chest pain usually know if the patient is unstable.
 Therefore, they can transfer the patient to an emergency department, if necessary.
 Accordingly, the epidemiology of the many different causes of chest pain in each healthcare provider setting is expected to be different.

 Chest pain is a common complaint in the outpatient set up representing up to 1-2 % of outpatient visits.
 Non-cardiac causes of chest pain are more common but always avoid overlooking the life-threatening causes of chest pain which include myocardial infarction, thromboembolism, and pneumonia.
 The most common cause of chest pain that presents to the primary care is musculoskeletal in origin (up to 36% of the cases).
 Gastrointestinal diseases, including gastroesophageal reflux disease, are responsible for 19% of the chest pain complaints presenting to the family physician.

 On the other hand, half of the cases of chest pain presenting to the emergency department are found to be caused by a life-threatening condition that is cardiac in origin.
-Stable and unstable angina are responsible for 13% each, while chest pain with gastrointestinal origin is rare in patients presenting to the emergency department.
+Stable and unstable angina are responsible for 13% each, while chest pain with the gastrointestinal origin is rare in patients presenting to the emergency department.

 Because of the differences in the etiology of chest pain and the seriousness of the condition, the following recommendations were put by the American Family Physician Society:

 |Recommendation||Level of Evidence|